unlock-protocol/unlock/unlock-protocol-com/blog/dynamic-nft.md

 title: How to Create Dynamic NFTs Using Unlock Protocol
 subTitle: How Tales of Elatora is making dynamic NFT images
 authorName: Julien Genestoux
-publishDate: May 4, 2022
+publishDate: May 9, 2022
 description: By leveraging some of the important features of the Unlock contracts, it is possible to create dynamic NFTs and make the visual NFT evolve over time using on-chain data characteristics.
-image: TK
+image: /images/blog/dynamic-nft/tales-of-elatora.gif
 ---

 [Tales of Elatora](https://talesofelatora.com/) is a game where players need an avatar to play.
 The Avatars are non-fungible tokens using the Unlock protocol contract.
 There are two factions: the Buntai and the Gundan.